DavidSaldivia/tm_solarshift/docs/source/overview.rst

 Setting the Simulation
 -----------------------

-It is the most important object in the package.
+The core of the package is the ``Simulation()`` class.
 Here you edit the parameters and settings for your thermal simulations.
 It contains 4 type of objects:

 i.
 Parameters: ``time_params``, ``location`` and ``household``. ii.
 Timeseries Generators: ``weather`` and ``HWDInfo``.